How to find date difference in PostgreSQL

 AGE(first_timestmap, second_timestamp)

-The AGE() function two value as a timestamp to find the ages between the two timestamps.
+The AGE() function takes two timestamps as input to calculate the age difference between them.

-Let’s take an example and find the datediff in Postgres using the below statement.
+Let’s take an example and find the datediff in Postgres using the statement below.

 SELECT AGE('2023-01-01','2022-10-02');